james-see/datingappdeck/deck.md

 DATING IN 2020 IS BROKEN
 ===============

+A Paradigm Shifting Startup
-A Paradigm Push By Daniel Golman - October 2020
+Daniel Golman - October 2020

 ////